 This course is suspended for 2020 entry at West Herts College and withdrawn from Oaklands College and Hertford Regional College.

 The Extended Science Degree is designed as a preparatory year to enable you to acquire the necessary knowledge and skills you need to progress to the first year of many of our science Degrees:

 You don’t need to decide which course you will progress to at this point.
 Your tutor will support you with making a decision and supporting you through the application of progression.
 Progression is dependent on achievement.
 Please note that some courses have specific academic and non-academic requirements in order to progress such as an interview and/or satisfactory DBS.
 Please contact us to find out which requirements apply to which course.

-You may choose from the following progression route Science Degree Courses:
+You may choose from the following progression routes:

 The initial year is taught at North Hertfordshire College.
 You will be taught over two semesters (A and B).
 In semester A, you will study three core modules in addition to either Mathematics for Scientists or Mathematics.
 In semester B you will study one core module and choose three optional modules depending on the honours degree you intend to progress to when you complete your Extended degree.

 Please note that for the 2018-2019 academic year, this course has been suspended at Hertford Regional College.